 EXTASCID (2013) is the modern array database we have developed starting from some of the limitations identified in the survey.
 It supports all the operations in the SS-DB benchmark proposed to measure the performance of array databases at handling massive scientific datasets.
 EXTASCID outperforms SciDB on almost all the operations in the SS-DB benchmark, sometimes by orders of magnitude.

 Our most recent work has focused on designing advance database techniques for array databases.
 The first such technique is a shape-based similarity join operator (2016) for multi-dimensional arrays.
 Then, we have introduced array views (2017) defined over operations that include the shape-based similarity join operator and user-defined array functions in ArrayUDF (2017).
+Lastly, we have proposed distributed caching algorithms for efficiently querying raw arrays (2018).

 UC Merced |